 Scotto said that it is important to note that all of the teachers within that school are certified to teach the sixth through eighth-grade levels.
 He said these moves, along with shifts in principals, are in preparation for national and statewide pushes in education.

 Wood noted "the moves were not made because of tenure.
 They were made so that we can deliver the best for our students, and they were carefully considered before they were changed."

-Scotto specifically honed in on state-mandated four levels of proficiency that will be required under the Teacher Effectiveness and Accountability for the Children of New Jersey Act, specifically: planning and proficiency, classroom environment, instruction, and professional responsibility.
+Scotto specifically honed in on state-mandated four levels of proficiency that will be required under the specifically: planning and proficiency, classroom environment, instruction, and professional responsibility.

 Wood said the district has adopted the Danielson model, as their measuring stick to ensure these levels of proficiency are being met.
 She said under this model, the teachers often work in groups to bring about the needed changes, and the moves within the school will best allocate teachers and groups.